The Homeowner’s Guide to Gutter Repair: Keep Your Water Flowing and Your Foundation Dry

-When working properly, gutters direct rainwater away from your foundation, preventing the expensive structural issues that gutter leaks can cause.
+When working properly, gutters direct rainwater away from your foundation, preventing the expensive structural issues that water damage can cause.
 They protect your siding, prevent basement flooding, and save you from costly repairs that make gutter maintenance look like pocket change.

 Your gutters may not have a voice, but they certainly have ways of telling you they’re unhappy.